 This ombre has a soft blend on top.
 The haircut adds soft layers and face-framing that brings out beautiful features, and the loose curls add the perfect touch to the style.
 The whole hair idea is by Lily Nguyen, a stylist from Canada.

-When asked for tips, Nguyen states, “Know that going to an ashy blonde from dark brown is that not everyone’s hair is the same.
-Certain hair types may need more than one session in order to achieve this look.
-A tip to all women is to always make sure to have purple shampoo in your hair routine!”
+When asked for tips, Nguyen states, “Know that going to an ashy blonde from dark brown is that not every one’s hair is the same.
+Certain hair types may need more than one session to achieve this look.
+A tip to all women is always to have purple shampoo in your hair routine!”